LinkedIn ads can help your business reach professional audiences who have up to 2 times the buying power compared to other platforms.

-- If you still decide to run campaigns with Audience Network on, make sure to exclude certain categories that are not relevant to your audience in the advanced settings.
+- If you still decide to run campaigns with Audience Network, make sure to exclude certain categories that are not relevant to your audience in the advanced settings.

-- When running Lead Gen campaigns, switch this setting off since it will skew your data with very different metrics compared to behaviour on Linkedin itself.
+- When running Lead Gen campaigns, switch this setting off since it will skew your data with very different metrics compared to behavior on Linkedin itself.

 With Linkedin Matches audiences you can: